straider/challenges/LearningPath/2016/Java/PigLatin/README.md

-PigLatin
+﻿PigLatin
 ========

-Simple project to explor TDD, Unit Testing and Intgeration testing (using JUnit, Mockito and PowerMockito).
+Simple project to explore TDD, Unit Testing and Integration Testing (using JUnit, Mockito and PowerMockito).
 - PigLatiner
 - PigLatinerTest
     - apple    -> appleway